Mother Shipton: Early life

-Mother Shipton was born Ursula Southeil or Sonthiel, in 1486 or 1488 (though some sources claim she was born as early as 1448)to 15-year-old Agatha Soothtale, allegedly in a cave outside the town of Knaresborough in North Yorkshire.
+Mother Shipton was born Ursula Southeil or Sonthiel, in 1486 or 1488 (although some sources claim she was born as early as 1448) to 15-year-old Agatha Soothtale, allegedly in a cave outside the town of Knaresborough in North Yorkshire.
 The earliest sources of the legends of her birth and life were collected in 1667 by author and biographer Richard Head and later by J. Conyers in 1686.

 Both sources—1667 and 1686—state that Shipton was born during a violent thunderstorm, and was deformed and ugly, born with a hunchback and bulging eyes.
 The sources also state that Shipton cackled instead of crying after having been born, and as she did so, the previously raging storms ceased.

 The sources report Ursula's mother Agatha as a poor and desolate 15-year-old orphan, left with no means to support herself; having fallen under the influences of the Devil, Agatha engaged in an affair, resulting in the birth of Ursula.
 Variations of this legend claim Agatha herself was a witch and summoned the Devil to conceive a child.

 The true origin of Ursula's father is unknown, with Agatha refusing to reveal him; at one point, Agatha was forcibly brought before the local magistrate, but still refused to disclose his identity.
 The scandalous nature of Agatha's life and Ursula's birth meant the two were ostracised from society and forced to live alone, in the same cave Ursula was born, for the first two years of Ursula's life.
 Rumours that Agatha was a witch and Ursula the spawn of Satan were perpetuated, due to the cave's well-known skull-shaped pool, which turned things to stone.
 The cave is known today as Mother Shipton's Cave; though the effects of the cave's pool are not those of true petrification, they closely resemble the process by which stalactites are formed, coating objects left in the cave with layers of minerals, and in essence hardening porous objects until they become hard and stone-like.

 According to 17th-century sources, after two years living alone in the Forest of Knaresborough, the abbot of Beverley intervened.
 The abbot removed them from the cave and secured Agatha a place in the Convent of the order of St. Bridget in Nottinghamshire, and Ursula a foster family in Knaresborough.
 Agatha and Ursula would never see each other again.

 Developed from contemporary descriptions and depictions of her, it is likely Ursula had a large crooked nose and suffered from a hunchback and crooked legs.
 Physical differences acted as a visual reminder of the secretive events of her birth and the townspeople never forgot.
 She found acceptance with her foster family and a few friends, but Ursula was ultimately ostracised from the larger portion of people in town.
 She found sanctuary in the woods like her mother had and spent most of her childhood learning of plants and herbs and their medicinal properties.